Exclusive Interview: “Arada” Aims to Retain Thailand’s Position as World’s Top Tapioca Exporter

 Mrs Arada Fuangtong, director-general of the DFT, explained that “The Ministry of Commerce, led by Mr Jatuporn Buruspat, Commerce Minister, has placed great emphasis on the importance of tapioca as an economic crop that generates income for more than 740,000 Thai farming households, with annual earnings exceeding 100 billion baht.”

-“Under the government’s policy of we are driving the industry to focus on market-oriented production, enhance quality and standards, and adopt sustainable processes with added value from innovation,” she said.
+“Under the government’s policy of ‘Market-Driven Approach, Innovation-Enhanced, Income-Boosted,’ we are driving the industry to focus on market-oriented production, enhance quality and standards, and adopt sustainable processes with added value from innovation,” she said.

-“The DFT remains committed to the Ministry of Commerce’s approach, ensuring integrated collaboration across the supply chain – from farmers to exporters,” Mrs Arada added.
+“The DFT remains committed to the Ministry of Commerce’s “Made by Thais.
+Used by Thais.
+Helping Thais” approach, ensuring integrated collaboration across the supply chain – from farmers to exporters,” Mrs Arada added.
 Key goals include strengthening domestic stability, expanding trade opportunities, and elevating Thai tapioca’s global image to secure farmers’ income and improve their quality of life.

 According to the DFT, Thailand exported 6.47 million tonnes of tapioca in 2024, generating revenue of 110.26 billion baht.
-For the first months of 2025, exports reached million tonnes, a increase from the same period last year, although declining global prices caused export value to fall by to billion baht.
+For the first six months of 2025, exports reached 5.02 million tonnes, a 39.44% increase from the same period last year, although declining global prices caused export value to fall by 11.10% to 54.64 billion baht.

 “The department remains confident in achieving the 2025 export target of 7.5 million tonnes by penetrating high-potential markets and industries,” Mrs Arada added.